Stuartlab-UCSC/hexmap-view/docs/devSource/installViewerDev.rst

 Start the servers
 -----------------

-To start the servers see the section in this document, Operational Commands.
+To start the servers see the section in this document, View server Commands.